 Would language and law have changed to the extend they did?

+We cannot know for sure.
+William certainly would not have come to be called William the Conqueror, a title he apparently disliked.
 But as Harold forced him to arrive with an army to claim his lands, Anglo-Saxon England was doomed to destruction.
 A large number of Anglo-Saxon nobles and their retainers died with King Harold at the Battle of Hastings.
 Those who remained found themselves without rights, lands, and often in danger of their lives.
 And Anglo-Saxon England changed forever ... becoming Norman England.

 In this section of the site, I'll explore what the Norman Conquest meant to England and the life of its people, what changed and what stayed the same, what happened and what did not.
 Please follow me into a fascinating time...

 Essentially, the Normans are of Viking stock.
 As others of their kind they roamed the seas and coastlines of Europe.
 Some, under their duke, Rollo, settled in Normandy and began to carve out a steady living for themselves.

 The Norman's greatest adventure was undoubtedly the the conquest of England.
 What drove William the Conqueror to commit to such an undertaking?
 And what happened next?
 Find out about

 The Normans changed the English landscape forever, by erecting mighty castles, many of which still stand today.
 Initially purely defensive and a very obvious way to show the English who was in charge, castles soon grew more elaborate.
 Wooden palisades were replaced by stone and castles became homes as well as defensive positions.